Suor/Suor.github.io/source/_posts/2015-04-12-metaprogramming-beyond-decency-part-2.markdown

 validate = lambda x: 1000 <= x < 100000000
 ```

 So we naturally came to translation.
-We want to write validation in python and translate them to JavaScript and use on front-end automatically.
+We want to write validation in python, translate it to JavaScript and use on front-end automatically.

 ## The Easy Part

-Let start from something simple, like translating a plain lambda like this:
+Let's start from something simple, like translating a plain lambda like this:

 ```python
 >>> translate(lambda v: v <= 100)
 ```

-We will use AST to for translation, so first we need to get it for a lambda.
+We will use AST to for translation, so first we need to get it for this lambda.
 It's hard to get source for lambda to parse it, so we'll use [meta][] library to decompile its bytecode:

 ```python
 from meta.decompiler import decompile_func